-The subject content is organised around five broad Topic areas which provide contexts for the acquisition of vocabulary and the study of grammar and structures.
+The subject content is organised in five broad topic areas (A-E below).
+These provide contexts for the acquisition of vocabulary and the study of grammar and structures.
+The study of these topic areas enables students to gain an insight into countries and communities where the target language is spoken.

-The Topic areas are:

-- Everyday activities
+- A. Everyday activities

-- · Personal and social life
+- B. Personal and social life

-- · The world around us
+- C. The world around us

-- The world of work
+- D. The world of work

-- The international world.
+- E. The international world